vegaprotocol/specs/protocol/0088-TRTO-trading_transaction_ordering.md

 ## Execution Ordering

 Trading transactions (those which create, update or remove orders of any type on any market) should be executed in a specific way once included in a block.
+This ordering is per-market (inter-market ordering is unspecified) and should be enableable at a market configuration level (i.e. it can be enabled for some markets and not for others).
+For a market where this is not enabled, all transactions on the market enact in the order specified in the block itself.

-Chiefly, all transactions which would cancel an order should be executed first, alongside any which would create post-only orders.
+Chiefly, when enabled all transactions which would cancel an order or create post-only orders should be executed first before transactions which could create trades.
 The ordering of the transactions in this way means that, at the time of each block being created, all parties who are contributing to creating an order book have an opportunity to update their prices prior to anyone who would capitalise on temporary stale prices, regardless of which transaction reached the validator's pre-block transaction pool first.
 This ordering can still be seen to be a "fair" transaction ordering, as parties cannot take actions which would cause a trade, but only take action to avoid trading at a price they no longer desire (or indeed to improve a price prior to trade-creating transactions' arrival).

 Furthermore, transactions which can cause a trade by acting aggressively, such as non-post-only orders and amends, will be delayed by one block prior to execution.
 This results in the pattern where: